 One to Watch

 This week’s ‘One to Watch’ is a man who needs no introduction for Exeter City fans.
-Tom Nichols returns to St James Park for the first time since his departure in 2016.
-‘One of our own’, Nichols made 112 appearances for the Grecians scoring 38 goals.
+‘One of our own’, Tom Nichols made 112 appearances for the Grecians scoring 38 goals.

 Nichols is most known at City for his terrific sliding goal against Liverpool in the FA Cup in 2016.
 His work rate and goalscoring prowess earned his new challenge, with a £350,000 move to League One and Peterborough United.

 A year later, Nichols was back in the Westcountry with Bristol Rovers, where he spent three seasons, -including an uneventful loan spell to Cheltenham- before being snapped up by Crawley as a free agent this summer.

 Already in 2020/21, Nichols has hit double figures, including a hat-trick in the Emirates FA Cup in a 6-5 win over Torquay United.

 When City picked up the 2-1 win in October, that was the sixth victory of the Red Devils in 14 attempts.
 Goals have still been to good value though.
 Thirty three in total averaging just over two a game.